allan-bonadio/squishy_electron_4/docGen/docSrc/naturalWaves/naturalWaves.md

 Many things in nature vibrate.
 You might think that these things bang violently from one side to another, but, usually, they follow a gentle sine wave.

-With a guitar string, some guitar player pulls on a string and then lets go.
+With a guitar string, some guitar player pulls sideways on a string and then lets go.
 When they let go, the string is coasting through the air, and it's following the laws of nature.

 So, first, think about the position of the string; where it is sideways, how far from its middle position.